Updated on January 17th, 2024

 With that being said, holding a stock for the long-term is not always possible.
 Things happen.
 Businesses that were great at one time lose their competitive advantage.

 This can happen by management losing its way, technology changes, or by competitors finding a way to destroy or copy the company’s competitive advantage.

 When a business loses its ability to compound your wealth through rising dividend payments, it is time to sell.

-The primary sell criteria according to The 8 Rules of Dividend Investing is to sell when a business cuts or eliminates its dividend.
+The primary sell criteria according to the general method at Sure Dividend is to sell when a business cuts or eliminates its dividend.
 This is a very clear sign from management that either:

 - The dividend is not important (shareholders don’t matter)